 It depends on whether it is done appropriately.
-Yoga along with today's other similar lifestyle exercises such as Pilates are often prescribed as a way to take care of your back or neck pains.
+Yoga and other similar lifestyle exercises such as Pilates is often prescribed as a way to take care of back or neck pains.
 However, the problem doesn’t really lie with the exercises.
 Rather with the understanding of what it can do and what it can’t do.

 According to Sylvia Ho, a principal physiotherapist with Core Concepts, “We often recommend our clients take up some form of exercise, including yoga and pilates.
 But not before they are ready.”
 “Back pains and neck pains are complex problems.
 Just because they are quite common doesn’t mean that they are simple or all have the same underlying cause.”, adds Sylvia.

-Core Concepts recently revamped their core stability programme to further break down the initial stages of training to include sessions with Real-Time Ultrasound Imaging (RTUI).
+Core Concepts recently revamped their core stability programme.
+This is to further break down the initial stages of training to include sessions with Real-Time Ultrasound Imaging (RTUI).
 Sylvia explains, “with RTUI, our clients can get a better grasp of the fundamentals before progressing on to the group classes.”